palantir/conjure/docs/spec/intermediate_representation.md

 another language.
 For example, when generating Java code, the type `com.palantir.foo.OldFooResponse` must be present on the classpath in order to compile.
 The "fallback" should be a Conjure type definition which can be used to deserialize the JSON from an `com.palantir.foo.OldFooResponse`.

-Note: these external references should be used sparingly because the serialization behaviour of the external type cannot be guaranteed.
+___Note: Usage of external references is strongly discouraged because Conjure is unable to validate that external types match the serialization format of the base type.
+They are intended only to migrate existing APIs to Conjure.___

 ```json
 {